 The district may consider every mechanism available to simplify reporting, including standard reporting forms and/or web-based reporting mechanisms.
-For anonymous reporting, the district may consider locked boxes located in areas of a school where reports can be submitted without fear of being observed.
+For anonymous reporting, in addition to making the HIB 338 Form available online, the district may consider locked boxes located in areas of a school where reports can be submitted without fear of being observed.

-A school administrator who receives a report of harassment, intimidation, and bullying from a district employee, and fails to initiate or conduct an investigation, or who should have known of an incident of harassment, intimidation, or bullying and fails to take sufficient action to minimize or eliminate the harassment, intimidation, or bullying, may be subject to disciplinary action.
+A school administrator who receives a report of harassment, intimidation, or and bullying or who determines a reported incident or complaint, assuming all facts presented are true, is a report within the scope of N.J.S.A.
+18A:37-14 from a district employee, and fails to initiate or conduct an investigation, or who should have known of an incident of harassment, intimidation, or bullying and fails to take sufficient action to minimize or eliminate the harassment, intimidation, or bullying, may be subject to disciplinary action.
+The district also should consider procedures and disciplinary action when it is found that someone had information regarding a harassment, intimidation, or bullying incident, but did not make the required report(s).